shxshwata/PythonAtSchool/README.md

 # PythonAtSchool
-repo for all the python programs i did at my school
+🖥 this is a repo for all the python programs i did at my school!